lhhmmiii/Smart-Chatbot/README.md

 - **Document QA:** The task of answering questions based on the content of a document using AI to understand and extract relevant information.
 - **Generative and edit image:** The process of creating or modifying images using AI based on user-provided descriptions or instructions.
 - **Question Answering:** Use current knowledge of the LLM(Gemini-1.5-flash) to answer the input from user.
 - **Search:** A search engine optimized for comprehensive, accurate, and trusted results.
 Useful for when you need to answer questions about current events.
-Input should be a search query. **(processing)**
+Input should be a search query.

 ## Chatbot components
 ![Chatbot Components](https://github.com/lhhmmiii/Smart-Chatbot/blob/main/Image/Chatbot_components.png)